Phoolbasan Bai Yadav

-Phoolbasan Bai Yadav is an Indian social worker and the founder of the non governmental organization, Maa Bamleshwari Janhit Kare Samiti, known for her efforts towards the development of economically and socially backward women of Chhattisgarh, India.
+Phoolbasan Bai Yadav (born 5 December 1969) is an Indian social worker and the founder of the non governmental organization, Maa Bamleshwari Janhit Kare Samiti, known for her efforts towards the development of economically and socially backward women of Chhattisgarh, India.
 She was honored by the Government of India, in 2012, with the fourth highest Indian civilian award of Padma Shri.
 She also acts as a mentor to Vision India Foundation.
 She appeared in the Karmveer special episode of Kaun Banega Crorepati (season 12) along with Renuka Shahane.

 Biography

-Phoolbasan Bai Yadav was born in a socially backward family with meagre financial resources on 5 December 1969 at Sukuldaihan, a remote hamlet in the Rajnandgaon district of the Indian state of Chhattisgarh.
+Phoolbasan Bai Yadav was born in a socially backward family with meagre financial resources on 5 December 1970 at Sukuldaihan, a remote hamlet in the Rajnandgaon district of the Indian state of Chhattisgarh.
 She got married in childhood when she was 10 and had education only up to the seventh standard.